-^{126.} Interview with Anonymous Director #2, Managing Director, Accelerator (Mar.
+&lt;sup>125 Interview with Anonymous Director #2, Managing Director, Accelerator (Mar.
 6, 2015) (notes on file with Author).
 Managing Director #8 relayed that there needs to be a no strings attached period before [a formal relationship] happens.
 Interview with Anonymous Director #8, Managing Director, Accelerator (Mar.
 12, 2015) (notes on file with Author).

-^{127.} Director #5, supra note 121.
+&lt;sup>126 Director #5, supra note 120.
 See also Interview with Anonymous Director #6, Managing Director, Accelerator (Mar.
 13, 2015) (notes on file with Author) ("In almost all cases, I wouldn't want mentors who would do it for money.
-Mentorship is about giving back to niary mentor structure enhances objectivity and honesty in portfolio company interactions.128 "As soon as you say 'I need X to do that' then you've moved from mentor to sales guy.
-And everything will be questioned in terms of authenticity."129
+Mentorship is about giving back to the community, expanding richness, and giving what you've done as an entrepreneur to another").